 Private Education Loans

 Private or Alternative Loans: are offered by lending institutions as additional sources of funds for higher education.
 Students are encouraged to exhaust all federal aid options before resorting to a private loan.
-Therefore, the college highly encourages a FAFSA application.
+Therefore, the university highly encourages a FAFSA application.
 The student will be the loan applicant and apply online directly with a lender.
 To determine the best lender, students might consider their creditworthiness, co-signer requirements and creditworthiness, interest rates, loan fees, loan limits, repayment period, repayment and deferment options, grace period offered and the general client service or reputation of the lender.
 For more information, please contact the lender.
-Manhattan College does not recommend specific lenders nor do we endorse one lender over the other.
-The College will provide general information and disclosure information for lenders that MC students have used in the past.
+Manhattan University does not recommend specific lenders nor do we endorse one lender over the other.
+The University will provide general information and disclosure information for lenders that MC students have used in the past.
 Visit the Student Financial Services website for current information.

-Code of Conduct Policy: Manhattan College enforces a code of conduct policy for all employees who are involved with the administration of federal student aid.
+Code of Conduct Policy: Manhattan University enforces a code of conduct policy for all employees who are involved with the administration of federal student aid.
 The purpose of the policy is to prohibit conflicts of interest in situations involving student financial aid and to establish standards of conduct for employees with responsibility for student financial aid.
 Visit the Student Financial Services website for current information.

 As an undergraduate student you must meet, at minimum, the following satisfactory progress requirements if you are the recipient of any of these federal or institutional aid programs: